pallets-eco/flask-security/docs/quickstart.rst

 .. note::
     The default ``SECURITY_PASSWORD_HASH`` is "bcrypt" - so be sure to install bcrypt.
-    If you opt for a different hash e.g. "argon2" you will need to install e.g. `argon_cffi`_.
+    If you opt for a different hash e.g. "argon2" you will need to install the appropriate package e.g. `argon_cffi`_.
 .. danger::
    The examples below place secrets in source files.
 Never do this for your application especially if your source code is placed in a public repo.
 How you pass in secrets